AsoTC/Cybersecurity-BootCamp/Week Thirteen/readme.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?
+It speeds the time to get new servers out.
+It provides a audit trail of how the servers are configured.
+It lessens the chance of secutity issues due to misconfiguration

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._